FAQ: Becoming a Certified Operation

 National Organic Program Handbook.
 This compilation of guidance documents, policy memos, and instructions is intended to clarify policies and assist those who own, manage, or certify organic operations with complying with USDA organic regulations.
 Prospective certified operations should refer to NOP 2601: Five Steps to Certification, which provides general instruction on the certification process.

 Draft Guidance Documents.
 Before being finalized and included in the Program Handbook, draft guidance documents are typically open for public comments and amended as needed.

 Use of the USDA Organic Seal.
 This page discusses the appropriate use of the USDA organic seal and provides versions of the seal at both print and screen resolution.

-Organic Foods Production Act of 1990 (OFPA) (PDF).
+Organic Foods Production Act of 1990 (OFPA) (21 page .pdf, 75kb).
 The Act that established the NOP and its authority to enforce agricultural products sold, labeled, or represented as “organic” within the U.S.